snowplow/dbt-snowplow-ecommerce/README.md

 - A dataset of web events from the [Snowplow JavaScript tracker][tracker-docs] must be available in the database.
 - Have the [`webPage` context][webpage-context] enabled.
+- Have the following e-commerce contexts enabled: user, checkout_step, page, transaction, cart
+- Track the ecommerce tracking action events on your website

 ### Installation